 As it is now, the seafront has so much to offer – the newly renovated Marine Lake is used by so many different community groups: the Clevedon Canoe Club, the Clevedon Sailing Club, the Royal Life Saving Society, the Clevedon Model Boat Club, the Clevedon Pilot Gig Club and the stand-up paddle boarders are all regulars down there.
 Rowing is becoming a real growth area and although, the Gig Club can’t use their big gigs they have smaller ones they put on the water.
 There is the Clevedon Lake and Sea Swimmers Facebook Group, the Clevedon Amateur Swimming Club and the Portishead and Clevedon Triathlon Club – it’s also very popular with open water swimmers because it’s a safe place to train; they’re not going to get swept away!
 Lots of schools use it too – St Nicholas Chantry do a basic proficiency level paddle and sailing course every year and Taunton School’s long-distance swimming club practise on the lake.
 And of course it’s popular with local schools in the summer term when they have Activity Days and Activity Weeks.

 Individuals running, running clubs and keep fit groups are a regular feature on the seafront.
 There is also a fabulous, fully refurbished multi – use games area (MUGA) free to use for basketball and football and free to use resurfaced tennis courts with expert coaching available.
-There is a bowling club, a children’s play area with a sand – pit, swings, slides, roundabouts, see-saws and climbing frames and of course the lovely green space which is the Salthouse Field with its bouncy castle and slide, the miniature railway and the donkeys; it’s also great for great for picnics and impromptu sports.
+There is a bowling club, a children’s play area with a sand – pit, swings, slides, roundabouts, see-saws and climbing frames and of course the lovely green space which is the Salthouse Field with its bouncy castle and slide, the miniature railway and the donkeys; it’s also great for picnics and impromptu sports.

 It really is quite unusual to have such a range of outdoor activities which engage such a large number of people from Clevedon and the wider south west community, all focused on a specific area of town.
 Having said this, the Clevedon Skate Project team would like to see more high quality amenities and specialised spaces in the town for young people, hence their proposals, which they would see as complementing existing amenities.
 It would if you like, be the final piece in the jigsaw of what is our lovely seafront.